xiaoyang-sde/knowledge-base/docs/computer-science/computer-systems/01-representing-manipulating-information.md

 ### Conversion (Signed and Unsigned)

 - Bit pattern is maintained
-- The interpretation is changed.
+- The interpretation is changed

 #### Constants